brainypi/brainypi-ai-api-examples/README.md

 Feel free to explore the different examples in the repository and modify them to suit your specific needs.
 Each example demonstrates the usage of a specific computer vision task, along with making API requests to the BrainyPi AI REST server.

+## Using the OpenAPI Description

+If you want to write your own code using the BrainyPi AI REST server API, you can utilize the OpenAPI description provided in the [openapi.yaml](openapi.yaml) file.
+The OpenAPI description defines the available endpoints, request and response structures, and the supported operations.

+To use the OpenAPI description for writing custom code, follow these steps:

+1. Open the [openapi.yaml](openapi.yaml) file in a text editor or an OpenAPI-compatible tool.

+2. Familiarize yourself with the API endpoints, request parameters, and response structures.
+This information will help you understand how to construct requests and process the server's responses.

+3. Use an OpenAPI code generator or an HTTP client library compatible with OpenAPI specifications to generate code bindings or manually construct the HTTP requests.

+4. Incorporate the generated or manually written code into your project and customize it as needed.

+By leveraging the OpenAPI description, you can ensure compatibility and consistency while interacting with the BrainyPi AI REST server API.

 ## License

 This repository is licensed under the MIT License.
 Please refer to the [LICENSE](LICENSE) file for more information.